ayetpyae/DH110/assignment07/README.md

 ## Cognitive Walkthrough
 The main feedback I got when I conducted the in-class cognitive walkthrough was for the chat box feature.
 I showed my tester my wireframes as well as my interface design and told them to look through the screens and make comments.
 My tester noted one very important point, which was that when users want to use the chat box feature, they want their questions answered as soon as possible.
 I had initially done it so that users would have to input their contact information and choose a topic before they are brought to the chatbox.
 Hence, I decided to delete these steps and add some possible topics on the first chatbox screen.

+**Comments from in-class cognitive walkthough activity, 11/16/2021**
-In-class cognitive walkthough comments 11/16/2021 "...result of clicking student/ parent/ educator buttons not clear..."
+- *"...result of clicking student/ parent/ educator buttons not clear..."*
-"...icons make it pretty clear where to click..."
+- *"...icons make it pretty clear where to click..."*
-"...user might want minimal steps between clicking chat button and actually getting to the chat room..."
+- *"...user might want minimal steps between clicking chat button and actually getting to the chat room..."*